Outstanding Balance Meaning [US Credit Basics]

 What Is an Example of an Outstanding Balance?

-An example of outstanding balance is the amount that you owe on a credit card at the end of the month.
+An example of an outstanding balance is the amount that you owe on a credit card at the end of the month.
 This is often referred to as the outstanding balance, which is the amount that the cardholder needs to pay at the end of the billing period.

 Is Outstanding Balance the Same as Balance?

-Whether outstanding balance is the same as balance depends on the source that you are referring to.
+Whether the outstanding balance is the same as the balance depends on the source that you are referring to.
 For example, if you are referring to the balance on an unsecured credit card, then both outstanding balance and balance mean the amount owed by the cardholder.
 However, if you are referring to the balance in a bank account, this specifically refers to the amount of funds held in the account.

-If so, you can get access to GlobalBanks USA (our dedicated US account opening service) in just a few clicks.
+If so, you can get access to GlobalBanks USA (our dedicated US banking service) in just a few clicks.

 GlobalBanks USA is a 100% personal account opening solution.
 It provides direct access to our team of US banking experts.